 The School must notify the ICO of a data breach where it is likely to result in a risk to the rights and freedoms of individuals.
-This means that the breach needs to be more than just losing personal data and if unaddressed the breach is likely to have a significant detrimental effect on individuals.
+This means that the breach needs to be more than just losing personal data and if unaddressed, the breach is likely to have a significant detrimental effect on individuals.

-Examples of where the breach may have a significant effect includes: --
+Examples of where the breach may have a significant effect includes: -

-- · potential or actual discrimination;; - · potential or actual financial loss;; - potential or actual loss of confidentiality;; - risk to physical safety or reputation;; - exposure to identity theft (for example through the release of non--public identifiers such as passport details);; - the exposure of the private aspect of a person's life becoming known by others.
+- Potential or actual discrimination; - Potential or actual financial loss; - Potential or actual loss of confidentiality; - Risk to physical safety or reputation; - Exposure to identity theft (for example, through the release of non-public identifiers such as passport details); and - The exposure of the private aspect of a person's life becoming known by others.

-If the breach is likely to result in a high risk to the rights and freedoms of individuals then the individuals must also be notified directly.
+If the breach is likely to result in a high risk to the rights and freedoms of individuals, then the individuals must also be notified directly.

-Reporting A Data Breach
+Reporting a Data Breach

-If you know or suspect a personal data breach has occurred or may occur which meets the criteria above, you should: --
+If you know or suspect a personal data breach has occurred or may occur which meets the criteria above, you should: -

-- Complete a data breach report form (which can be obtained from the Staff Shared Drive;; - Email the completed form to the Headteacher.
+- Complete a data breach report form (which can be obtained from Staff Shared Drive); - Email the completed form to the School Business Manager.

 Where appropriate, you should liaise with your line manager about completion of the data report form.
 Breach reporting is encouraged throughout the School and staff are expected to seek advice if they are unsure as to whether the breach should be reported and/or could result in a risk to the rights and freedom of individuals.
-They can seek advice from their line manager, the Headteacher or the DPO.
+They can seek advice from their line manager, School Business Manager, Headteacher or the DPO.

 Once reported, you should not take any further action in relation to the breach.
 In particular you must not notify any affected individuals or regulators or investigate further.
-The

-Headteacher will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.
+The School Business Manager will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.